DavidDock/cheers-to-beers/TESTING.md

 As a logged in user I can edit my profile, name and password so I update my information.

 #### Acceptance Criteria
-A logged in user can update thier name, password and profile information.
+A logged in user can update their name, password and profile information.

 #### Results
-The user can successfully change thier username and password along with adding/editing their profile information.
+The user can successfully change their username and password along with adding/editing their profile information.
 This allows them to share more of their details with the other users.

 Current features created for user story:
 - Edit profile page, edit username page and edit password page